mille-printemps/waste/README.md

-# Waste - Experimental fault-tolerant RPC library using Thrift and AMQP
+# Waste - Experimental RPC library using Thrift and AMQP

 ## Introduction